CNStanLee/TinyHarmonic/readme.md

 - In this step, we use slide windows to split the harmonic current/voltage, then use 12 cycles FFT harmonic estimation as the ground truth (from IEC standards).
 - The task is 0.5cycle input current/voltage -> 1, 3, 5, 7 harmonic amp
 - We can change the cycle from 0 - 4 to have different model and corresponding dataset
-- Model strucute is like 1DCNN->LSTM->4-head MLP regression
+- Model strucute is like 1DCNN->LSTM->4-head broad MLP regression (1DCNN+LSTM for feature extration, broad MLP has been verified fit this regression better.)
 - Inputs: waveform_cycles, model_structure.
 - Outputs: quantised_model_weight.pth, model_def
 # step 2